enjoylife/react-input-toggle/README.md

 # What problem does it solve you?

-You get an interesting selection of keyboard and screen reader accessible,  buttons.
-More show than business really.
+You get an interesting selection of keyboard and screen reader accessible buttons.
 I would say this little set of toggles is more creative than practical.
-But in2 any case, enjoy.
+But in any case, enjoy.

 ## Installation